-If a change in control occurs on or prior to the end of fiscal year 2016, Mr. Iger will not receive any Growth Incentive Retention Award.
+The following table does not reflect any amount with respect to the Growth Incentive Retention Award with a change in control because Mr. Iger was not entitled to any award if a change in control occurred on or prior to the end of fiscal year 2016.
 If a change in control occurs after fiscal year 2016, the amount of the Growth Incentive Retention Award payable, if any, will be determined based on the actual cumulative adjusted operating income for each fiscal quarter in the performance period completed on or prior to the date the change of control occurs, plus a projected measure of adjusted operating income for the remainder of the performance period, assuming that adjusted operating income grows at an annualized rate equal to the compounded aggregate growth rate achieved from the beginning of the performance period to such last quarter ended coincident with or prior to the change of control.
 To receive the amount, if any, payable in respect of the Growth Incentive Retention Award upon a change in control, Mr. Iger must generally remain employed until June 30, 2018.
 However, payment of such amount will be made earlier in the event that his employment terminates due to his death, disability, a termination by the exercise of the Company's termination rights or a termination by Mr. Iger for good reason.